Agriculture Consolidation Data Hub

 SEED AND PESTICIDE INDUSTRY

-Our report provides definitive evidence of corporate control over who gets to farm, how they farm, what food gets produced and sold in this country, and how much consumers must pay for it.
+Our report provides definitive evidence of corporate control over who gets to farm, how they farm, what food gets produced and sold in this country, and how much consumers must pay.

 SUPPORT OUR WORK